stackrox/stackrox/.github/pull_request_template.md

 Feel free to remove this section if it is overkill for your PR, and the title of your PR is sufficiently descriptive.

+## Checklist
+- [ ] Investigated and inspected CI test results
+- [ ] Unit test and regression tests added
+- [ ] Evaluated and added CHANGELOG entry if required
+- [ ] Determined and documented upgrade steps

+If any of these don't apply, please comment below.

 ## Testing Performed

 TODO(replace-me)